 The most important consideration during integration is to maintain the integrity of the solar panel and charging circuit.
 The system needs to be robust but still operate effectively.
 The two main options for integration is either fully integrated or partially.

 Requirements for full integration:

-- Water-resistant
+- a.
+Water-resistant

-- Shock resistance
+- b.
+Shock resistance

-- Aesthetically acceptable
+- c.
+Aesthetically acceptable

 Requirements for partial integration: